Updated: Dec 9, 2020

 Think of anything that can entice people to sign up for your products or services, e.g. come to a workshop or retreat instead of only coming to regular classes.

-If you want some help, get in touch and I will help/mentor you to create a successful social media strategy and website.
+Yoga Marketing: If you want some help, get in touch, and I will help/mentor you to create a successful social media strategy and website.
+For a small fee, I am happy to design this for you.
+Also, you can join my business yoga course.